SwingDev/express-graceful-shutdown-handler/README.md

 ## Example

-A simple example using `express-graceful-shutdown-handler` to log the exception asynchronously (for example to Slack), witing for the logger to complete the request.
+A simple example using `express-graceful-shutdown-handler` to log the exception asynchronously (for example to Slack), waiting for the logger to complete the request.

 ```js
 var express = require('express')